 Hayes Sixth Form offers the opportunity for young people to study, socialise and develop in a structured and caring environment.
 Our vision ensures that students in Hayes Sixth Form make excellent progress in their studies and become well rounded individuals ready for their next steps in Higher Education, apprenticeships or employment.
-This is borne out with our excellent A-Level results in 2017 placing us in the top 25% of schools nationally, where 63% of our Year 13 students achieved A*-B grades overall.
+This is borne out with our excellent A-Level results.
 We are a highly popular Sixth Form with a thriving community of approximately 500 students who make a significant contribution to school life.

 A key strategy we use to ensure our students can fulfil their personal and academic aspirations is through providing a wide range of opportunities.
 Student leadership is a key priority and we ensure that all sixth formers have the chance to fulfil a leadership role via our Head Boy and Head Girl Team, becoming a Prefect, Peer Mentoring younger students, charity drives, and by representing the school on a local and even national scale.
 Equally students can access our impressive range of extra-curricular opportunities in Sport, Music, Drama and many other areas.
 Sixth Formers help to develop the Sixth Form and run the school council assisted by both teaching and non-teaching staff.